-The new covered bike parking area in Grey Street is now open.
-There is free parking for 59 bikes in a Dutch two-tier rack inside a glass bus-stop style shelter on the corner of Grey Street and Featherston Street (next to the public shower and toilets).
+The covered bike parking area in Grey Street has space for 59 bikes in a Dutch two-tier rack (next to the public shower and toilets).

-The feedback period on the traffic changes (resolutions) related to this proposal was 25 July to 11 August 2017.
+The feedback period on the traffic changes (resolutions) related to the bike parking proposal was 25 July to 11 August 2017.

 Councillors approved the proposal on 14 September 2017.

 Read the traffic resolution report that went out for consultation.

 Providing safe and convenient bike parking is one of the cheapest and easiest ways to encourage more people to cycle.

 The short section of bike path means people can ride both ways on Grey Street between Featherston Street and Customhouse Quay, and connect with the one-way path through Post Office Square.

 These are part of a series of changes to improve connections and make it safer and easier for people to get places in the central city by bike.

 Incremental changes like these – combined with the more substantial changes planned as part of the Let’s Get Wellington Moving project – will together help create a better cycling network.

 We're making a range of improvements in the central city.
 Some of these changes are complete, some are under way and others are still being considered.